-We are currently advancing two of our product candidates through preclinical and clinical development as well as other potential product candidates through discovery.
+We are currently advancing two of our product candidates through preclinical and clinical development as well as other potential product candidates through discovery and preclinical development.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 In order to obtain such regulatory approval, we will be required to conduct clinical trials for each indication for each of our product candidates.
 We will continue to require additional funding to complete the development and commercialization of our product candidates and to continue to advance the development of our other product candidates, and such funding may not be available on acceptable terms or at all.
 Furthermore, in August 2016 we entered into a license agreement with Innovative Targeting Solutions Inc., or ITS, which requires licensing payments to ITS totaling \$12.0 million over the following five-year period.

 Although it is difficult to predict our liquidity requirements, based upon our current operating plan, we believe that our existing cash and cash equivalents and short term investments will enable us to fund our operating expenses and capital expenditure requirement into 2019.
-We may also be eligible to receive certain research, development and commercial milestone payments in the future, as described under "Business - Strategic Partnerships and Collaborations."
+We may also be eligible to receive certain research, development and commercial milestone payments in the future, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Strategic Partnerships and Collaborations" under Item 2 of Part 1 above.
 However, because successful development of our product candidates and the achievement of milestones by our strategic partners is uncertain, we are unable to estimate the actual funds we will require to complete research and development and to commercialize our product candidates.